 Robin M. Eames [THEY/THEM] is a 24 year old queertrans disabled & dying writer/artist/activist living on Gadigal land, Eora country, Sydney, Australia.
 They graduated in 2016 with a Bachelor of Arts from the University of Sydney, majoring in History and Gender Studies, and are currently pursuing History Honours.

-Their work has been published in the Red Room Company’s project The Disappearing, Episode 37 & the Spring 2017 issue of GlitterShip, the 1 May 2017 issue of Strange Horizons, Issue 21 of Luna Station Quarterly, Issue 9 of Glitterwolf, the 2015 speculative fiction anthology Broken Worlds published by A Murder of Storytellers, the 2015 indie zine Something About Gender, I Guess? edited by Charles O’Grady, and the 2017 UNSPOKEN WORDS artists’ anthology.
+Their work has been published or is upcoming in Cordite, Archer Magazine, Junkee, Red Room Poetry, GlitterShip, Strange Horizons, Luna Station Quarterly, Glitterwolf, the speculative fiction anthology Broken Worlds edited by Jack Burgos, the indie zine Something About Gender, I Guess? edited by Charles O’Grady, and the UNSPOKEN WORDS poetry festival artists’ anthology.
 Robin has also edited and written for a number of University of Sydney publications, including student newspaper Honi Soit and annual literary journals ARNA and Hermes.
-They have exhibited art at Verge Gallery, the M2 Gallery, the Red Rattler Theatre, and the Burdekin Hotel.
+They have exhibited art at Newtown Festival, Verge Gallery, the M2 Gallery, the Red Rattler Theatre, and the Burdekin Hotel.
 You can view the details of their past work (including publications and speaking events) here.

 Robin is nonbinary and uses they/them/their pronouns.
 Their interests include comparative mythology, queercrip theory, weird poetry, invisible histories, cats, black tea, and tattoos.

-Robin lives on stolen land of the Gadigal people of the Eora nation.
+Robin lives and works on the stolen lands of the Gadigal people of the Eora nation.
 Sovereignty was never ceded.
 This land always was, always will be Aboriginal land.